thomasgauvin/blog/_posts/2021-11-12-how-to-store-environment-variables-for-local-development.md

 title: How to store environment variables for local development
 permalink: how-to-store-env-variables-for-local-development
 date: 2021-11-12 01:07:00 +0000
+description: Storing environment variables locally rather than in the code can prevent an unsecure exposure of your access keys, and it's quite easy to do!
+Here's how to store and use environment variables locally.

 ---
 Storing environment variables locally rather than in the code can prevent an unsecure exposure of your access keys, and it's quite easy to do!